Autumn cascades golden hues

 Beneath a human foot.

-Their life on earth was shortly lived
+Their lives on earth were shortly lived

 High in their mother tree,